Ultrapar Participações (NYSE:UGP) Hits New 52-Week Low at $2.55

 The company also recently announced a dividend, which was paid on Thursday, September 2nd.
 Shareholders of record on Thursday, August 26th were issued a $0.1169 dividend.
 This represents a yield of 4.16%.
 The ex-dividend date of this dividend was Wednesday, August 25th.
 Ultrapar Participações’s dividend payout ratio is 43.75%.

 A number of hedge funds have recently bought and sold shares of UGP.
 SG Americas Securities LLC bought a new position in Ultrapar Participações in the first quarter valued at about $42,000.
 Cubist Systematic Strategies LLC bought a new position in Ultrapar Participações in the second quarter valued at about $67,000.
-Royal Bank of Canada lifted its holdings in Ultrapar Participações by 157.3% in the first quarter.
-Royal Bank of Canada now owns 20,657 shares of the oil and gas company’s stock valued at $79,000 after acquiring an additional 12,629 shares during the period.
-The Manufacturers Life Insurance Company bought a new position in Ultrapar Participações in the first quarter valued at about $81,000.
-Finally, Corient Capital Partners LLC lifted its holdings in Ultrapar Participações by 40.0% in the second quarter.
-Corient Capital Partners LLC now owns 26,874 shares of the oil and gas company’s stock valued at $101,000 after acquiring an additional 7,680 shares during the period.
+Royal Bank of Canada raised its stake in shares of Ultrapar Participações by 157.3% in the first quarter.
+Royal Bank of Canada now owns 20,657 shares of the oil and gas company’s stock worth $79,000 after buying an additional 12,629 shares during the period.
+The Manufacturers Life Insurance Company bought a new position in shares of Ultrapar Participações in the first quarter worth about $81,000.
+Finally, Corient Capital Partners LLC raised its stake in shares of Ultrapar Participações by 40.0% in the second quarter.
+Corient Capital Partners LLC now owns 26,874 shares of the oil and gas company’s stock worth $101,000 after buying an additional 7,680 shares during the period.
 2.07% of the stock is currently owned by institutional investors.

 Ultrapar Participações Company Profile (NYSE:UGP)